Randomly twisted bilayer graphene -- the cascade transitions: Conclusions

 \section{Conclusions}

 Our first observation is the huge disorder parameter near the magic angle.
-This should be manifest in data that averages on a scale $L\gg \ell_0$, where $\ell_0=0.2-0.5\,\mu$m is the correlation length of the twist angle disorder \cite{zeldov}.
-Our second finding are new results on $E\neq 0$ eigenstates of the Dirac equation with random gauge in terms of sum rules and individual terms, Eqs. (\ref{e15}-\ref{e17}).
-Finally, we apply a Hartree-Fock average to show jumps of the chemical potential at integer $\nu$, as in the cascade transitions \cite{ilani1,yacobi1,herrero,saito}.
+We claim that averaging on twist angle disorder is essential in measurements on scales $L\gg \ell_0$, where $\ell_0=0.2-0.5\,\mu$m is the disorder correlation length in TBG \cite{zeldov}, while less precisely known for TTG.
+Our second finding is a solution of a strong disorder problem with new results on $E\neq 0$ eigenstates of the Dirac equation with random gauge in terms of sum rules and their individual terms, Eqs. (\ref{e15}-\ref{e17}).
+Finally, we apply a Hartree-Fock average to show jumps of the chemical potential at integer $\nu$, as in the cascade transitions \cite{ilani1,yacobi1,herrero,saito,yacobi2,liu}.

-We note that the shape of the cascaded transitions is correlated with the measurement scale $L$, i.e. the peaks are broad and shifted \cite{ilani1} from integer $\nu$ when $L\approx 1\mu$m (for similar data \cite{herrero} the value of $L$ is not given).
-In contrast the peaks are much sharper and are accurately at integer $\nu$ (for $\nu\geq 0$) for $L\approx 2\mu$m in Ref. \onlinecite{yacobi1} or even higher $L$ \cite{saito} (inferred from their optical image).
-We propose then that a disorder average at $L\gg \ell_0$ leads to sharper transitions as in our results, e.g. table \ref{table2}.
-Our Hartree-Fock result accounts just for the gross features of the data, while finer features such as negative compressibility require finer aspects.
-Clearly, a microscopic solution of an interacting system in presence of disorder is of considerable challenge.
+We recall that the shape of the cascade transitions is correlated with the measurement scale $L$ as discussed in the introduction.
+In particular the peaks are broad and shifted from integer $\nu$ when probing $\approx 0.5 \mu$m \cite{ilani1} or $\approx 0.1 \mu$ in TTG \cite{yacobi2}, while they are sharper and more accurately at integer $\nu$ when probing larger areas by either directly averaging over $\approx 2 \mu$m \cite{yacobi1} or by a global measurements over a few $\mu$m \cite{herrero,saito} and up to $\approx 10 \mu$m in TTG \cite{liu}.
+We propose then that the disorder average at $L\gg \ell_0$ leads to sharper transitions as in our Hartree-Fock result, accounting for the main feature of the data.

-We note that the disorder parameter and the DOS divergence should be see in tunnelling data that averages on $L\gg\ell_0$.
-Conventional STM tunneling is confined to $\sim$ nm scale, it should then be repeated so as to average on a large size.
-A related planar tunneling spectroscopy has been recently done \cite{andrei}, though DOS data was not directly presented.
+We finally note that the jump values in table II are independent of $\sigma$, i.e. the cascade transitions should not change with the distance to the magic angle, as long as $\sigma>2$.
+Upon increasing $|\theta-\theta_m|$ the disorder may reach $\sigma=2$, at this elusive freezing transition we expect the cascade transitions to change considerably (see Eq. \eqref{e71}.

 In conclusion, we have shown that twist angle disorder is crucial for interpreting data on long scales $L\gg\ell_0$ near the magic angle.
-This interpretation reveals novel insights on eigenstates of the Dirac equation in presence of a random gauge potential.
+This interpretation reveals novel insights on eigenstates of the Dirac equation in presence of a random gauge potential.\\